 Every day during your treatment, the radiation team will check on your wellbeing.
 They will watch for side effects and any problems you may be having.
+You will also be formally reviewed each week by the radiotherapy nurses.

 If you need more help, staff can arrange for you to see other staff in your radiotherapy care team.